explainers-by-googlers/prompt-api/README.md

 ### Configuration of per-session parameters

 In addition to the `systemPrompt` and `initialPrompts` options shown above, the currently-configurable model parameters are [temperature](https://huggingface.co/blog/how-to-generate#sampling) and [top-K](https://huggingface.co/blog/how-to-generate#top-k-sampling).
-The `params()` API gives the default, minimum, and maximum values for these parameters.
+The `params()` API gives the default and maximum values for these parameters.

 _However, see [issue #42](https://github.com/webmachinelearning/prompt-api/issues/42): sampling hyperparameters are not universal among models._